spanner/radiant-sites-extension/README.markdown

 ## (Forked) ##

-This fork has two main benefits: it eliminates all database access from the trip to cache, which I've found to reduce the load on a busy server quite significantly, and it adds a flexible but robust way to scope model classes to the current site.
+This fork adds a flexible but robust way to scope model classes to the current site.
 It's just a framework - nothing is scoped by default - but very easy to apply.
 See under scoped resources below.

 ### Status ###

-Hm.
-Late beta?
-This is pretty solid now and quite thoroughly tested.
+Fairly solid now and quite thoroughly tested.
+Should be a drop-in replacement for the standard multi_site.

 ### Installation ###